vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 coming from Kekaya country crossed

-it first and then Satadrü) Homatirtha--(under VS) K. 1.35.11 Hrşikesa-(on the Ganges about 24
+it first and then Satadrü) Homatirtha--(under VS) K. 1.35.11 Hrṣikesa-(on the Ganges about 24

 miles north of Haridvāra) Var.
-146. 63-64 (Vişnu is deemed to stay there)
+146. 63-64 (Viṣnu is deemed to stay there)

 identifications of his cannot be taken seriously: B (r. falling into Narmada)

 M 191.
-49 Ikşumati-A(r, flowing through Kumaon
+49 Ikṣumati-A(r, flowing through Kumaon

 and Kanoj).
 From Pan.
 IV.
-2. 85-86 (nadyam matup, madhvadibhyas-ca) it follows that Panini was aware of this river, as 'Ikşu' is included in the madhvadi-gana).
+2. 85-86 (nadyam matup, madhvadibhyas-ca) it follows that Panini was aware of this river, as 'Ikṣu' is included in the madhvadi-gana).
 Rām.
 II.
 68. 17 (going from Ayodhya one first meets Malini, then Ganga at Hastinapura, then Kuruksetra and then Iksumati), M 22.17 (favourite of the pitrs and falls into the Ganges).
 P. V. 11.13; B (r. of the Sindhu-Sauvīra country) Vi.
 II.
 13, 53-54 (there was Kapila's asrama on it where the king of Sau vira came and asked what is most beneficial in this samsāra which abounds in pain and sorrow).
 Bh.
 V.

 10.1 Iksu-Narmadasangama-M 191.
 49, K.